-Although it is one long-distance trail, the Northern and Southern half of the Cami de Cavalls (GR 223) around Menorca offer a very different hiking experience, even in winter.
-Both are about equal in length (around 90 km each), but the Northern coast has somewhat higher cliffs, fewer settlements and a rougher atmosphere – more North Sea than Mediterranean.
+Although it is one long-distance trail, hiking the Cami de Cavalls (GR223) around Menorca can be a quite varied experience.
+We found that the Northern and Southern half of the trail are rather different, even in winter.
+Both are about equal in length (around 90 km each), but the Northern coast has somewhat higher cliffs, fewer settlements and a rougher atmosphere.
+On the whole, it feels more like North Sea than Mediterranean.

-We walked almost the whole trail in November / December, which is complete off-season and the villages along the Menorcan coast are practically uninhabited.
-It is also the season of the salty and stormy “tramuntana” North winds, but the severe rainstorms that forced us to skip one day because we simply couldn’t walk on against the gusts were very unusual weather, we were assured by locals.
+We walked almost the whole trail in November / December, which is complete off-season.
+That means that the (tourist) villages along the Menorcan coast are practically uninhabited.
+It is also the season of the salty and stormy “tramuntana” North winds.
+We had expected bad weather.
+However, the severe rainstorms that forced us to skip one day because we simply couldn’t walk on against the gusts were very unusual weather, some locals assured us.

-In the Es Grau Biosphere Reserve, an elderly couple is walking among the pines, and later on we meet a mountain biker, but that’s it for the day.
-The core zone of the protected area is a swampland somewhat sheltered from the north winds, but as soon as we get closer to the cape of Favaritx, the cliffs become higher, the dunes lonelier, and the wind freshens up.
-The storm hits when we are right at the cape, and all we can do is stagger back to the next hills and bushes.
-The rain and storm didn’t stop for the next 30 hours or so and we had to skip the next stage and start again in Platges de Fornells right on the Northern coast.
+In the Es Grau Biosphere Reserve, an elderly couple is walking among the pines.
+Later on we meet a mountain biker, but that’s it for the day.
+The core zone of the protected area is a swampland with low trees protecting us from the north winds.
+But as soon as we get closer to the cape of Favaritx, the cliffs become higher, the dunes lonelier, and the wind freshens up.
+The storm hits when we are right at the cape.
+All we can do is stagger back to the next hills and bushes.
+The rain and storm didn’t stop for the next 30 hours or so.
+Thus, we had to skip the next stage and start again in Platges de Fornells right on the Northern coast.

 From Fornells on it’s 35 km without any settlement, although two or three access roads lead to secluded beaches and harbours.
 We have brought enough food, but again, drinking water turns out to be the more serious problem, despite the torrential rains of the previous days.